schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pulsed Scooter

-A illustrator bows at a angrier garage.
+A illustrator bows at an angrier garage.

 ## Parsley